Power: Is It Mostly Hype?

 and certainly not as powerful as advertised by the companies making the products.

-Last year's project teams investigated freeware and licensed biometric products, see
+Last year's project teams investigated freeware and licenced biometric products, see

 Investigation of Freeware Biometric Products and